omercankoc/swift-handbook/Sources/Fundamentals/Variables.md

 ### Type Annotation, Assignment and Declaration

 - Type Annotation

+[EN] These are variables that are defined but not assigned a value.

+[TR] Tanımlanmış ancak değer atanmamış değişkenlerdir.

 ```swift
 var base: Int
 ```

 - Assignment

+[EN] It is the situation of assigning a value to variable.

+[TR] Değişkene değer atanması durumudur.

 ```swift
 var base = 10
 ```

 - Declaration

+[EN] This example is a variable defined and assigned a value.

+[TR] Bu örnek tanımlanan ve değer atanan bir değişkendir.

 ```swift
 var base: Int = 10
 ```